Ex-WP candidate Tang Liang Hong passes away aged 90 from heart failure

 Following the election, PAP members, including then Prime Minister Goh Chok Tong, Senior Minister Lee Kuan Yew, and Deputy Prime Minister Lee Hsien Loong, filed defamation suits against Tang for the police reports.

-Tang was eventually found liable for defamation and was ordered to pay over S$8 million in damages.
+Tang was eventually found liable for defamation and ordered to pay over S$8 million in damages.

 However, Tang left the country and did not contest the lawsuit.
 He was declared a bankrupt after failing to pay the damages.

-In 2017, Tang’s name came up in Parliament when former WP leader Low Thia Khiang referred how he was sued “until his (your) pants drop”.
+In 2017, Tang’s name came up in Parliament when former WP leader Low Thia Khiang referenced how he was sued “until his (your) pants drop”.

 Outside politics, Tang was active in various educational and cultural bodies.
 He served as vice-president of the Hwa Chong Alumni Association from 1992 to 1994, chaired the Nanyang Academy of Fine Arts Management Committee from 1979 to 1991, and sat on the Chinese High School Board of Directors from 1974 to 1996.